Getting Florence Duomo tickets is actually very easy: there are several options available, suitable to all kind of travelers and budgets.

 It is definitely worth visiting all these religious sites as each one of them offers something particularly different, from its history and design perspective.
 Try to plan your visit by choosing the monuments you want to see, taking into account the recommended visiting times.

-Ghiberti Pass – it costs €15 for adults and €5 for children between 7 and 14 years old (children up to 6 years of age can get in for free) and gives you access to the Baptistery of San Giovanni, the Opera del Duomo Museum and the ancient basilica of Santa Reparata.
-Italian and foreign students of all levels can buy Ghiberti Pass at reduced price upon presentation of a valid student ID.
+GHIBERTI PASS – It costs €15 for adults and €5 for children between 7 and 14 years old (children up to 6 years of age can get in for free) and gives you access to the Baptistery of San Giovanni, the Opera del Duomo Museum and the ancient basilica of Santa Reparata.
+Italian and foreign students can get a reduced price.

 Free admission is available for all monuments for people with disabilities and their companion.
 To get your free access, you need to send an email to accessibilita@duomo.firenze.it or contact the desk in Piazza Duomo 14, providing a certification document.

-My favorite third party booking sites to look for skip-the-line tickets are usually GetYourGuide and Tiqets.
+My favorite third party booking sites for skip-the-line tickets are GetYourGuide and Tiqets.
 They allow you to read reviews from other travelers, so that you know exactly what to expect.

 Join a guided tour of Florence Duomo

-That’s how my friend and I visited the Duomo of Florence and Brunelleschi’s Dome when we went, and we were definitely happy of our choice.
+That’s how my friend and I visited the Duomo of Florence and Brunelleschi’s Dome last time we were in Florence, and we were definitely happy of our choice.

-Companies such as Get Your Guide and Walks of Italy offer a number of guided tours.
-The benefit of booking tours on third party sites rather than the official site is that you can read the reviews, so you know exactly what to expect.
-The tours sold on the official website have no reviews.
+Many companies offer excellent guided tours.
+The benefit of booking tours on third-party sites rather than the official site is that you can read the reviews, so you know exactly what to expect.

-Here are the best options for guided tours:
+Here are the best guided tours on offer on third-party booking sites:

-VIP David & Duomo Tour: Early Accademia Tour & Skip the Line Dome Climb with Exclusive Terrace Access – this is the tour my friend and I took.
-It’s sold on Walks of Italy.
-It’s a great tour to do if you want to also visit the Duomo and get the magnificent views from the Dome.
+VIP David & Duomo Tour: Early Accademia Tour & Skip the Line Dome Climb with Exclusive Terrace Access – My friend and I took this tour on one of my many trips to Florence.
+It’s a great tour if you want to visit the Duomo and get the magnificent views from the Dome.
+The tour starts at the Galleria dell’Accademia.

 Florence: Cupola Climb Tour with Duomo Complex Entry Tickets – sold on GetYourGuide, this is an excellent option if you just want to visit the Duomo and the Dome.
-You could also consider this option if you prefer a small group tour, or this one.
+You could also consider this option if you prefer a small group tour.

-Florence: Baptistery, Duomo Museum, & Cathedral Walking Tour – a greatly reviewed tour of the Cathedral and the Baptistery that also goes to the Duomo Museum.
+I also recommend this Florence: Baptistery, Duomo Museum, & Cathedral Walking Tour which goes to the Cathedral and the Baptistery as well as the Duomo Museum.

-Tour of the Baptistery – €25 for adults; €15 for children between 7 and 14 years of age.
+TOUR OF THE BAPTISTERY AND THE MUSEUM – Available on Saturdays, Sundays and Mondays, it costs €25 for adults, €15 for children between 7 and 14 years old.
 Children under 6 go free.

 Get the Florence Pass

-What’s great about it is that you can book the time slots for your visit before your actual purchase, so you literally only have to visit one site.
+What’s great about the Florence Pass is that you can book the time slots for your visit at the same time you purchase the pass, so you only have to visit one site.
 As this is a combination of tickets to the individual attractions it includes, you end up getting quite a good discount too.

 Get your Florence Duomo tickets in person

-The ticket offices are open Monday to Sunday from 8:00 am to 7:15 pm.
+Both offices only accept electronic payments.
 Beware that the line to get tickets in person may actually be very long.

 There is no admission fee to access Florence Duomo, but you’ll have to pay a fee to visit all other monuments of the Duomo Complex.
 This is a breakdown of the costs: